apache/fury-site/docs/grpc/index.md

 ### Ownership Boundary

-Fory can generate service companions for application-provided gRPC runtimes.
+Fory can generate service companions for application-provided gRPC implementations.
 Those companions provide Fory serialization for request and response objects; the application and gRPC stack still own listeners, channels, credentials, authentication, authorization, deadlines, retries, and transport lifecycle.

 Fory packages do not add a gRPC implementation as a hard dependency.
-The application selects and configures the runtime's gRPC libraries.
+The application selects and configures its gRPC libraries.

 ### Generated Service Surface

-The compiler emits runtime-idiomatic service bases, clients or stubs, method metadata, and Fory marshallers.
-Model generation is documented under [Generated Code](../compiler/generated-code/index.md); the runtime pages document server and client integration.
+The compiler emits language-idiomatic service bases, clients or stubs, method metadata, and Fory marshallers.
+Model generation is documented under [Generated Code](../compiler/generated-code/index.md); the language pages document server and client integration.

 ## Interoperability